jag-dev/web3-frontend/README.md

-# Web3 Decentralized Application
+# Web3 Front-End Demo

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This decentralized web application was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It relies on a local [Ganache](https://trufflesuite.com/ganache/) blockchain to demonstrate basic [Web3](https://web3js.readthedocs.io/en/v1.7.4/) library calls to a smart contract.
 The contract, Election.sol, takes in an array of candidate names and assigns them as a struct with a set number of votes.
 Accounts can then call a vote function only once to cast their vote in the election.